silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 ## Summary

-So far we have learnt about template variables, controls and if statements.
-We have used these to build a basic but fully functional website.
+So far we have taken a look at the different areas and functionality within the pages area of the CMS.
+We have learnt about template variables, controls and if statements and used these to build a basic, but fully functional, website.
 We have also briefly covered page types, and looked at how they correspond to templates and sub-templates.
-Using templates, we have customized our website's design according to the page type of any given page.
+Using this knowledge, we have customized our website's homepage design.

 In the next tutorial, [Extending a Basic Site](2-extending-a-basic-site), we will explore page types on a deeper level, and look at customising our own page types to extend the functionality of SilverStripe.